|Opioid atlas single map||Opioid atlas double map||PHO analysis||Consumer summary (70KB, PDF)|

 - What impact might access to non-pharmacologic pain management have on these rates?

 - What tools and skills do primary care providers have to manage chronic non-cancer pain?

 - Why are there marked ethnic differences in the use of opioids?
 Is it the result of higher use in older people or might it reflect other differences, such as different cultural expressions of pain and different ways of coping with pain?

 - What other combinations of medicines are people receiving strong opioids for six or more weeks also receiving?
 Additional analysis showed almost half of those on strong opioids (4.6/10) received a benzodiazepine in the same period.

-- What is the extent of polypharmacy in older patients who are using opioids?
+- What is the extent of polypharmacy in older people who are using opioids?

-- How does the falls rate of older people in your DHB who are using opioids compare with the rate in those who are not?
+- How does the falls rate of older people in your DHB who are using opioids compare with the rate of those who are not?

 - What regular pain management medicines are used by older people who have had a fall?